Eigenvalues, eigenvector-overlaps, and regularized Fuglede-Kadison determinant of the non-Hermitian matrix-valued Brownian motion

+which is implied by \eqref{eq:PDE4}.
+There $\cO(t, z)$ plays the role of potential function for the current field associated with $\rho(t, z)$, $t \geq 0, z \in \C$.
+Proving the above conjectures concerning the $N \to \infty$ limit is a future problem.
+See \cite{BYZ24,DHK22,HH22a,HH22b,HZ19} for related problems including PDEs.

-\item{(2)} \, As mentioned at the end of Section \ref{sec:processes}, when the present non-Hermitian matrix-valued BM starts from the null matrix, $M(0)=O$, the statistics of eigenvalues and eigenvector-overlaps at each time $t >0$ are identified with those in the Ginibre ensemble with variance $t$.
-It implies that this time-evolution of the system can be regarded as a simple dilatation centered at the origin in $\C$ by factor $t$ of the Ginibre statistics, which we write as $(\Xi^{\rm Ginibre}(t, \cdot), \cO^{\rm Ginibre}(t, \cdot))_{t \geq 0}$.
+\item{(2)} \, As mentioned at the end of Section \ref{sec:processes}, when the present non-Hermitian matrix-valued BM starts from the null matrix, $M(0)=O$, the statistics of eigenvalues and eigenvector-overlaps at each time $t >0$ are identified with those in the Ginibre ensemble with variance $t/N$.
+It implies that this time-evolution of the system can be regarded as a simple dilatation centered at the origin in $\C$ by the spacial factor $\sqrt{t}$ of the Ginibre statistics, which we write as $(\Xi^{\rm Ginibre}(t, \cdot), \cO^{\rm Ginibre}(t, \cdot))_{t \geq 0}$.
 In the present paper, we have studied the process $(M(t))_{t \geq 0}$ starting from an arbitrary matrix $M(0)$.
 If the supports of $\Xi(0, \cdot)$ and $\Theta(0, \cdot)$ are bounded, then we expect the convergence of the processes $(\Xi(t, \cdot), \cO(t, \cdot))_{t \in [T, \infty)}$ to the simple `Ginibre process' $(\Xi^{\rm Ginibre}(t, \cdot), \cO^{\rm Ginibre}(t, \cdot))_{t \in [T, \infty)}$, as $T \to \infty$.
 Mathematical justification of such convergence will be a future problem.
-In the $N \to \infty$ limit, the Ginibre ensemble exhibits the celebrated \textit{circular law} \cite{Bai97,Gir84,TV08}.
-The above convergence in $T \to \infty$ suggests a \textit{dynamical universality of the circular law} regardless of any details of bounded initial matrix.
+In the $N \to \infty$ limit, the Ginibre ensemble exhibits the celebrated \textit{circular law} which is universal in a wide class of non-Hermitian random-matrix ensembles \cite{Bai97,Gir84,TV08}.
+The above convergence in $T \to \infty$ suggests a \textit{dynamical universality} regardless of any details of bounded initial matrices.